VinLau/BAR-interactions-database/README.md

 A table that offers a join for interactions and sources (along with MI terms - a controlled vocabulary for experiments by EMBL).
 That is, one interaction can be referenced by more than one paper.
 This table is necessary for efficient querying of <b> (1) How many interactions exist in a paper </b> and <b> (2) Fetching the individual interactions of a paper for visualization. </b>

+### Tag Lookup Table (tag\_lookup\_table)

+Lookup table for each tag so we can easily categorize them for our front-end app.
+I.e. group tags like 'Y1H, Y2H, CHIP' under 'experiment' for categorization for the user.
+Note that since the tag_name is the PK and MySQL is case-insensitive by default, we won't get 'chIP' and 'CHIP' duplicated.

+### Source Tag Join Table (source\_tag\_join\_table)

+As one paper may have many tags, create a join table where the FKs are the source id and tag_name.

 ## Database migration checks:

 You can run these individually via the commands below or use `npm run test` to run the whole Jest suite.